 Desktop App

-- The desktop app
+- The desktop app.

 Once you start Flipper and launch an emulator/simulator or connect a device, you'll start to see the device logs (and any other device-level plugins that work with your device).
+Currently, there are no plugins available for web apps.

 to let homebrew